sunyiw9/webdev-final-project/README.md

 Committing way: feature branch workflow by committing branches and submit pull requests to have code reviewed and committed to the master branch

-- Yiwen Sun: [github link here]
+- Yiwen Sun: sun.yiw@northeastern.edu
-- Yu Tang
+- Yu Tang: tang.y@northeastern.edu
-- Jiayao Li
+- Jiayao Li: li.jiayao@northeastern.edu
 ## Problem Solved

 - Problem description

-  This is a music application for Apple community that supports music lovers to share and search music.
-Users can publish their music, edit and delete their post and explore things by different categories.
+ Provides a platform for apple music customers to follow their favorite artists, share playlists.Users can publish their music, edit and delete their post and explore things by different categories.

 - Target Users